 There are two important thing to remember if you’re following a keto diet and want to eat fruit:

 - Stick to fruits that have less sugar and carbs.
 In general, the sweeter the fruit is, the more sugar it contains (duh).
+How many carbs in a banana?
 A banana, for instance, is a very sugary and carb heavy fruit, with 14 grams of sugar and 27 grams of carbohydrates in just one serving.
 This makes it a no-go if you’re trying to limit your daily carb intake

 - Watch your portion size.
 Even with that are low in sugar and high in fiber, you still need to be mindful of how many you eat so you can keep your carb count under control.